nehpetsde/nfc-iop/docs/dx/snep-default-server.rst

 facility, thus a client first has to establish a *data link connection* with the server.
 As part of the connect procedure, the server will indicate its *data link connection* receive window and maximum information unit size.
-To achieve acceptable throughput the receive window should be at least 2 and the maximum information unit size be no less than 248 and a multiple of 248.
+To achieve data throughput that allows 20 KB to be transferred within a time that is convient for the user to hold devices in proximity, the the maximum information unit size should be the largest possible multiple of 248 octets (to match the NFC-DEP capacity for a single information packet) and the receive window should be 2 or more to allow the sender to continue while the earlier LLCP Information (I) PDU is still to be acknowledged.

 .. requirement::

-   The interoperability test scenarios require that a *Default SNEP Server* implementation supports a *data link connection* receive window of 2 or more and a maximum information unit size that is a multiple of 248 octets.
+   The interoperability test scenarios require that a *Default SNEP Server* implementation supports a *data link connection* receive window of 2 or more and a maximum information unit size of 1984 octets.

 #.
 As a choice of the |DIT| send either a CONNECT PDU to service
    access point address 4 or a CONNECT PDU with the service name